i$^2$VAE: Interest Information Augmentation with Variational Regularizers for Cross-Domain Sequential Recommendation: Experiments

-To assess the effectiveness of our approach across various user types, we retained all overlapping ($\mathcal{K}_{o} = 100\%$) and non-overlapping users in the training set and randomly selected $\mathcal{K}_{cs} = 20\%$ of overlapping users from the test set as cold-start users, as outlined in section 3.1.
-We conducted separate evaluations on long-tailed users (whose interaction sequence length is less than the average sequence length of the bottom 80\% users), cold-start users(who have historical behavior in only one domain), and all users in the test set to compare each method's performance on different user groups, and we used the leave-one-out technique, a widely utilized method in cross-domain sequential recommendation literature \cite{ma2019pi,cao2022cross,cao2022contrastive}.
-For an unbiased evaluation and fair comparison \cite{krichene2020sampled,zhao2020revisiting}, we randomly sampled 999 negative items not interacted with by the user, along with one positive item representing the ground truth interaction.
-These items were then used to form the candidate set for ranking tests.
-We employed several top-N metrics to gauge the effectiveness of models, including Normalized Discounted Cumulative Gain (NDCG@10 \cite{jarvelin2002cumulated}) and Hit Rate (HR@10).
-Higher values in all metrics indicate better model performance.
+\textbf{Evaluation Protocol.} To assess our approach across different user types, we retain all overlapping (\(\mathcal{K}_{o} = 100\%\)) and non-overlapping users in the training set, while randomly selecting \(20\%\) of overlapping users from the test set and treating them as cold-start users.
+We evaluate performance on long-tailed users (interaction sequences shorter than the bottom 80\% average), cold-start users, and all users~\citep{ma2019pi,cao2022cross,cao2022contrastive}.
+For fair comparison~\citep{krichene2020sampled,zhao2020revisiting}, we construct a ranking candidate set by sampling 999 negative items per user along with one positive ground-truth item.
+Performance is measured by NDCG@10~\citep{jarvelin2002cumulated} and HR@10, where higher values indicate better performance.
+Implementation details are provided in Appendix~\ref{sec:implement_encoder_HP}.